NeverWitness/tech-fee-system/docs/en-US/index.md

-# Documentation Overview
+# Documentation Notes

-⚠️ **Documentation Status: Work in Progress**
+⚠️ **Status: Under Construction**

-The documentation of this project is still being organized and expanded.
+The documentation for this project is still being organized and continuously updated.
-The structure of the documents, section arrangements, and some descriptions may continue to evolve as the discussion develops.
+The directory structure, chapter arrangement, and some content may be adjusted as discussions evolve.

-This page serves as an overview of the documentation and explains:
+This page describes:

-- the structure of the documents
+* Document structure
-- the intended reading order
+* Recommended reading order
-- the scope of the project documentation
+* Scope of each section

-For a general introduction to the project, please refer to the repository [README](../../README.md).
+For an overall introduction, see the repository homepage: [README_EN](../../README_EN.md).

 ---

-# Structure of the Documentation
+# Document Structure

-The documentation of this project is organized into several sections.
+The project documentation is divided into the following sections:

 ---